2020 United States House of Representatives elections in New York

 The 2020 United States House of Representatives elections in New York were held on November 3, 2020, to elect the 27 U.S. representatives from the State of New York, one from each of the state's 27 congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The primary election was held on June 23, 2020.

 Overview

 District

 Results of the 2020 United States House of Representatives elections in New York by district:

 District 1

 The 1st district is based in eastern Long Island, and includes most of central and eastern Suffolk County, including most of Smithtown and all of Brookhaven, Riverhead, Southold, Southampton, East Hampton, and Shelter Island.
-The incumbent is Republican Lee Zeldin, who was reelected with 51.5% of the vote in 2018.
+The incumbent was Republican Lee Zeldin, who was reelected with 51.5% of the vote in 2018.